AvraamMavridis/ikona/README.md

 ###`contrast <imageDir>`

-Adjust the brighness by a value -1 to +1
+Adjust the contrast by a value -1 to +1

 ##### Example